skeller88/aws-terraform-bootstrap/README.md

 would be for the lambda.
 If the AZ containing the bastion host is down, it's less than a minute to use Terraform to add a new bastion host to the other AZ.

-# Why not just use a serverless framework?
+# Why not a serverless framework?
 [Cloud Formation](https://aws.amazon.com/cloudformation/) is AWS's framework for deploying serverless architectures.
 Like Terraform, it enables developers to write infrastructure as code.
 In addition, it abstracts away DevOps tasks such as lambda packaging, deployment, and monitoring.
 [Apex](https://github.com/apex/apex) is [TJ Holowaychuk's](https://medium.com/@tjholowaychuk) version of CF.